Co-Written with Reverend Leo Woodberry, Executive Director of New Alpha Community Development Corporation

 While forest landowners may benefit, rural communities broadly haven’t seen economic prosperity follow in the wake an ever-expanding forest industry.

-At a time when coastal communities of the South are experiencing some of the worst effects of climate change from flooding, destroying forests along rivers to feed global markets has sparked a new conversation about the connections between a long history of land exploitation and its disproportionate negative impacts on low-income people and people of color living in rural areas across the region.
+At a time when coastal communities of the South are experiencing some of the worst effects of climate change from flooding, destroying forests along rivers to feed global markets has sparked a new conversation about the connections between a long history of land exploitation and its disproportionate negative impacts on low income people and BIPOC living in rural areas across the region.

 There is simply no evidence that the industrial-scale logging of forests has contributed to creating vibrant, thriving rural, Southern communities.